 - Depraved Dwarf: The Devil is depicted as a little person.

 - Dramatic Unmask: When the modern day Christine is confronted by Erik, she rips off his false face to reveal his true features.

 - The End...
-Or Is It?: After defeating Erik, Christine comes by a mysterious figure playing the Don Juan Triumphant song that she tore up earlier.
+Or Is It?: After defeating Erik, Christine walks by a mysterious figure playing the Don Juan Triumphant song that she tore up earlier.

 - Epigraph: The film opens with a quote from "St. Jean Vitius of Rouen", a completely made up person.

 Pray for them who giveth their immortal soul unto Satan...
 For each is damned to relive that wretched life... through all times.

 - Evil Laugh: Erik laughs mockingly as shots are fired at him.

 - Facial Horror: The Devil finalized his deal with Erik by ruining his face, which he continually has to reconstruct with stolen strips of flesh.

 - Flaying Alive: Erik flays Joseph the stagehand who accidentally dropped a bag of sand on Christine, and places his corpse behind Carlotta's mirror to scare her away from singing that night.